daily-solutions/extensions/README.md

 # Daily Extensions

-This Glitch project is a playground for building Daily Extensions, which are vanilla JS files that extend the functionality of Prebuilt.
+Extensions are JavaScript modules that extend the functionality of Prebuilt.
 Want to put a whiteboard next to Prebuilt in your app?
 Try the Miro or Whiteboard.chat extension.
 Want to use CometChat instead of Daily's built-in chat?
 There's an extension for that (soon).

 ## Try Them Now